ziotom78/raytracing_course/tomasi-ray-tracing-01b.md

 # A simple VCS (1/3)

--   We can create a simple VCS in Linux/Mac OS X using the Bash/Zsh shell and two command-line programs: `date` (prints date and time) and `whoami` (prints the user's name).
+-   We can create a simple VCS in UNIX using the Bash shell and two command-line programs: `date` (prints date and time) and `whoami` (prints the user's name).

     ```sh
     $ date +%Y-%m-%d  # Date in YEAR-MONTH-DAY format
-    2025-02-26
+    2026-02-25
     $ whoami
     tomasi
     ```